highlights of operations

 Chevron is an important part of the United Kingdom’s energy market.

-Through our subsidiary Chevron North Sea Limited, Chevron has interests in 10 offshore producing fields in the United Kingdom.
-We operate three fields and have interests in seven nonoperated fields.
+Through our subsidiary Chevron North Sea Limited, Chevron has interests in 11 offshore producing fields in the United Kingdom.
+We operate four fields and have interests in seven nonoperated fields.

 Chevron lubricants are sold through our subsidiary Chevron Products UK Limited, under the Texaco® brand.
 These include Havoline® motor oils, Ursa® commercial motor oils and Techron® fuel system cleaners.
 We also sell marine lubricants and fuels.
 Our products are sold directly and through a network of distributors.